snovakovic/fast-sort/README.md

   * Support for [custom sort](#custom-sorting) instances
   * Easy to read syntax
   * [Faster](#benchmark) than other popular sort alternatives
-  * Undefined and null values are always sorted to bottom
+  * Undefined and null values are always sorted to bottom (with default comparer)
   * TypeScript support
   * Small footprint with 0 dependencies (~ 650 bytes gzip)
   * Compatible with any JS environment as Node, Web, etc..